Small portion of Pacific Ocean turns pink

-SAN DIEGO (KSWB) – A portion of the Pacific Ocean along Torrey Pines near San Diego turned pink Friday morning during the first phase of a science experiment, according to the Scripps Institution of Oceanography at UC San Diego.
+A portion of the Pacific Ocean along Torrey Pines near San Diego turned pink Friday morning during the first phase of a science experiment, according to the Scripps Institution of Oceanography at UC San Diego.
+KTLA’s sister station KSWB reports.

 A project known as Plumes in Nearshore Conditions looks to study how small freshwater outflows interact with the surf zone.
 The experiment uses environmentally friendly pink dye to make water movement more clearly visible.